alexandr-g/alex-blog/content/posts/2019-12-06/index.md

 ## Premium features

-You can install Blinkist for ios and android app and start with a **free plan**.
+You can install Blinkist ios and android app and start with a **free plan**.
 In a free plan, you can read one blink or title completely free.
-If it's not enough you can try Premium plan for 7 days just to try how it is.
+If it's not enough you can try Premium plan for 7 days for free.

 In the premium plan, you have access to any titles at any time and can sync your highlights to external apps like Evernote.